Guo Lusheng: Life

 Despite being released, he had been branded a "rightist student" and could sense the danger swirling all around him.

 During the Cultural revolution in 1968, Guosheng was sent for two years to the Apricot village in Shanxi.
 During this period he fell in love with the Uyghur girl Lili, and wrote some tragic love poems.
 Upon his return, he was inducted in the People's Liberation Army, hoping he may be able to get his poetry published.
 He was given a clerical position, but he became depressed and withdrawn from the oppressive conditions; he was soon discharged.

 With all his friends scattered, Lusheng shut himself in his room and became a chain-smoker.
 Soon thereafter, his father saw that he had drawn a picture of a man with a long knife to his neck, and became concerned that he may be contemplating suicide.
 The family took him to a mental institution, and since then he has been passing his time shuttling between home and the hospital.
 Eventually, he was diagnosed with schizophrenia in 1973.

-During a reprieve from the mental institution, he met and married Ala Li, the daughter of Li Lisan, an early leader of the Chinese revolution and ex-minister of labour, who died in mysterious circumstances.
+During a reprieve from the mental institution, he met and married Ala Li, the daughter of Li Lisan, an early leader of the Chinese Communist Revolution and ex-minister of labour, who died in mysterious circumstances.